vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 Maudgalya).
 Visnutirthas-(108 enumerated) P. VI.

 129. 5-36.
 Visoka--(r. in Kasmira) modern Vesan NM.
 307, 373, 381, 1493, HC.
 XII.
 35. NM.
-307 says that Lakşmi at the request of sage Kasyapa became Visokā; NM.
+307 says that Lakṣmi at the request of sage Kasyapa became Visokā; NM.
 381 says that it formed Vitastā below Vijabror; NM.
 1491 1493 speak of the confluence of Kaundini rising from lake Krama

 sara with Visokā.
 Visrantitirtba-A (the most sacred